 With effect from 1 April 2019, the Agri-food & Veterinary Authority (AVA) was restructured to form the Singapore Food Agency (SFA) and the Animal & Veterinary Service (AVS) under the National Parks Board (NParks).
 SFA will continue to work with relevant agencies to combat AMR.

 You can read more on the National Strategic Action Plan on Antimicrobial Resistance.

 SFA has in place a food safety system based on science and risk analysis.
 All food products (both imported and locally produced) are required to comply with our food safety standards and requirements.

 Working with local farms

-In addition, SFA works with local farmers to implement good animal husbandry practices to prevent disease incursion and manage diseases, which would reduce use of antibiotics.
+In addition, SFA works with local farmers to implement good animal husbandry practices to prevent disease incursion and better manage diseases, which would reduce use of antimicrobials.

 Regular inspections, sampling & monitoring

 All imported and locally produced food products are subjected to regular inspections and sampling.
 Food products that do not comply with the Singapore Food Regulations will not be allowed for sale.

 Antibiotics are the major groups of veterinary drugs globally used by livestock and aquaculture industry for prevention and treatment of infectious diseases.
 As Singapore imports over 90% of our food, it is important to have a robust drug residue monitoring system to ensure the safety of the imported meat products.
 NCFS has developed an extraction method which could test for more than 100 veterinary drugs in food from animal origins.
 This method has greatly enhanced the speed and efficiency at which we detect veterinary drug residues in meat, strengthening SFA's efforts in combatting AMR.